 A dose of 615 mg/kg/day given to mice may be significantly higher than 20mg/kg/day when translated to human doses.

-While allometrically scaling has its use, there’s no evidence that allometric scaling works when it comes to cannabinoids like CBD.
+There’s no evidence that allometric scaling works when it comes to cannabinoids like CBD.

 The doses used in human studies were all 1500mg CBD or 20mg/kg/day.